Fatboychummy-CC/CCTest-Framework/README.md

 ##### Mocking methods

-When creating mocked methods, you must specify exactly what is returned and how many times it is returned. `mock_object.mock_method` returns a reference which can be used to define these.
+When creating mocked methods, you must specify exactly what is returned and how many times it is returned. `mock_object.MOCK_METHOD` returns a reference which can be used to define these.
 If a mock method is called with no return defined, (or the return stack is empty), it will return nothing.